Minor in

 Satisfies: a university graduation requirement–global studies.

-Human awareness of death is general and the philosophical, religious and cultural response to it is varied.
-All human beings have dealt with the reality of death and the course will consider the most prevalent and meaningful perspectives.
+Human awareness of death is general and the philosophical, religious, and cultural response to it is varied.
+All human beings have dealt with the reality of death and the course considers the most prevalent and meaningful perspectives.

 Catalog Listing